rqreyes/rqreyes.com/README.md

 # rqreyes.com

-This is my online developer portfolio to showcase websites, designs, and fun facts.
+My online developer portfolio to showcase websites I've designed and/or built.